rundeck/rundeck/docs/en/03-jobs/03-chapter1.md

 ### Saved Jobs

-Running ad hoc commands and temporary jobs are a typical part of day to day administrative tasks.
-Occasionally, ad-hoc commands become routine procedures and if were reusable, would become valuable as they could be handed off to others in the team or invoked from within other Jobs.
+Running ad hoc commands and temporary jobs are a typical part of day to day administrative work.
+Occasionally, ad-hoc commands become routine procedures and if were reusable, would become more valuable.
+These jobs could be handed off to others in the team or invoked from within other Jobs.
 RunDeck provides an interface to declare and save jobs, both graphically or declared with an XML file.